vturrisi/solo-learn/README.md

 # solo-learn

-A library of self-supervised methods for unsupervised visual representation learning powered by Pytorch Lightning.
+A library of self-supervised methods for unsupervised visual representation learning powered by PyTorch Lightning.
 We aim at providing SOTA self-supervised methods in a comparable environment while, at the same time, implementing training tricks.
 While the library is self contained, it is possible to use the models outside of solo-learn environment.